I've Got a Ticket.

 - The online defensive driving course is so convenient you can even take it on your iPhone, iPad, Android device, Mac or PC.
 And you can switch between devices if you want.
 We store everything on our servers, so all you need is Internet access to work on the course.
 Register for the online course, then work through it at your own pace.

 3. GET YOUR DEFENSIVE DRIVING CERTIFICATE.
-Upon completion of your defensive driving class — whether live or online — Comedy Guys will print a certificate for you to prove you’ve done what the court required.
-We mail the certificate to you.
-When it arrives, sign it and then get it to the court.
+Upon completion of your defensive driving class — whether live or online — Comedy Guys will email a certificate to prove you've done what the court required.
+We email the certificate to you.
+When it arrives, print it out, sign it and then get it to the court.

-Many courts will ask you to obtain and deliver to them an official copy of your Texas driving record.
-There is a form for requesting these records by mail from the Texas DPS in Austin, but it is much faster to request them online from texas.gov.
+.
+There is a form for requesting these records by mail from the Texas DPS in Austin, but it is much faster to get your driving record online from texas.gov.
 Fill out the form, pay $12, and you can print your driving record on the spot.

 Some courts also have an additional affidavit.
 If you're working with one of these courts, wait until you have both your defensive driving certificate and your driving record, then take both of those forms and your affidavit to a notary public to be notarized.
 If you don't know a notary, there should be one at any branch of your bank, and sometimes there is no fee charged if you have an account in that bank.

 5. DELIVER ALL YOUR PAPERWORK TO THE COURT.

 If you're mailing it, we recommend using registered mail, so that you get a signed receipt of its delivery.
 Once the court has your paperwork, it should record that your ticket has been dismissed and set about having it erased from your driving record.